wesen/PocketFlow/ttmp/2025-05-18/07-long-term-document-architecture-of-go-flow.md

 #### Client Initiates Flow

-The flow begins when a client application calls `orchestrator.StartFlow()`, which generates a `FlowStartRequestedMessage` published to the flow's specific topic.
+The flow begins when a client application generates a flow execution ID and directly publishes a `FlowStartRequestedMessage` to the flow's specific topic.
 This message includes:

 1. The flow type (e.g., "qa_chain")
 2. The flow definition ID